What Will Happen to My Email Account After I Die?

 Your Executor's Access

-If you have not provided explicit instructions, your executor will have a slim chance getting into your account.
-Most email providers will not grant access to the accounts of deceased people unless they are legally obligated to do so.
+If you haven't provided explicit instructions, your executor will have a slim chance of getting into your account.
+Most email providers won't grant access to the accounts of deceased people unless they're legally obligated to do so.
 Until recently, those legal obligations have been few and far between.
 However, the law is changing in favor of granting authority to executors.
 So, an executor's ability to get access to an account will vary by state.

 Your State's Law

-Most states do not have any laws that grant executors access to a deceased person's email account.
-In those states, without a law, there is essentially no way for our executor to get into your account unless you leave them instructions or they manage to break in.
+Many states have laws that grant executors access to a deceased person's email account in some circumstances.
+In states without a law, there's essentially no way for your executor to get into your account unless you leave them instructions or they manage to break in.

 The Bottom Line